jamesmilord/knex-postgres-pjct/README.md

 postgres=#
 ```

-then you should create a database which you will in your knex setup
+then you should create a database which you will use in your knex setup

 ```
 CREATE DATABASE <database_name>
 ```

-then you should be good to go on the docker side :raised_hands:
+then the docker setup should be complete :raised_hands:

 ## Knex Setup

 after genrating the express server

-since we are using knex you ll need to run a few knex command
+since we are using knex you will need to run a few knex command

 first one which is